fifle/gw-montonio/README.txt

 = I'd like to support you.
 How can I do it? =

-Feel free to donate to a developer for a cup of coffee via Donationbox.ee service: https://donationbox.ee/donation?campaign_title=Buy%20me%20a%20hot%20choco.%20Support%20the%20project!&detail=Annetus+GiveWP&payee=Pavel+Flei%C5%A1er&iban=EE614204278622417401&pp=paflei&rev=pavelvtd
+Feel free to donate to a cup of coffee via Donationbox.ee service: https://donationbox.ee/donation?campaign_title=Buy%20me%20a%20hot%20choco.%20Support%20the%20project!&detail=Annetus+GiveWP&payee=Pavel+Flei%C5%A1er&iban=EE614204278622417401&pp=paflei&rev=pavelvtd

 == Changelog ==